Anshuman-h/One-Care/README.md

 # One-Care
 ## Feature
-### In this growing modern era money matters a lot so this is a small sttempt to save some money and help even poor people
+### In this growing modern era money matters a lot so this is a small attempt to save some money and help even poor people